What we know about Jeff Bezos’s $500 million superyacht

 Kourtney Kardashian ‘doesn’t know’ who Jeff Bezos is after seeing picture of him

-Jeff Bezos and girlfriend Lauren Sanchez were recently spotted relaxing on the Amazon founder’s new superyacht, which is reportedly worth nearly $500m.
+Jeff Bezos and his girlfriend Lauren Sanchez have been spotted relaxing on the Amazon founder’s new superyacht, which is reportedly worth almost $500m.

 The 250-foot tall boat even came equipped with a figurehead that bore a striking resemblance to Bezo’s 53-year-old girlfriend.
 The polished wooden sculpture, which sits at the prow of the yacht, depicts a woman carved in the style of a Roman goddess, complete with long hair and a flowing gown.